fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 - [tests/tester.py](tests/tester.py) This is the script that coordinates the execution of tests in standalone mode
 - [tests/tester-eosio.py](tests/tester-eosio.py) This is the script that coordinates the execution of tests on the local EOSIO node
 - [tests/sol/deploy.py](tests/sol/deploy.py) This is the script that helps packaging EVM bytecode into unsigned transactions to be used with the `raw` action
-- [tests/sol/WSYS.sol](tests/sol/WSYS.sol) This is the sample ERC-20 contract that implements Wrapped SYS (WSYS)
+- [tests/sol/WSYS.sol](tests/sol/WSYS.sol) This is the sample ERC-20 contract that implements Wrapped-SYS (WSYS)

 ### 3. Changes to EOSIO software<a name="changes"></a>